Skip to main content

 Horizon Europe is the EU’s key funding programme for research and innovation.

-It tackles climate change, helps to achieve the UN Sustainable Development Goals and boosts the EU’s competitiveness and growth.
-Under it Pillar II, Horizon Europe is divided in 6 clusters:
+It tackles climate change, helps to achieve the UN’s Sustainable Development Goals and boosts the EU’s competitiveness and growth.

 Subscribe to SECAP implementation (soft measures, e.g. awareness raising, stakeholders’ involvement)